spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/people-group/promotions-transfers/index.html.md

 ## Career Mobility Issue Creation Process

 The People Connect Team will notify the People Connect Team of a pending migration of a team member via @ mention in the Promotion/Transfer Tracker.
-The [People Connect Team member](https://about.gitlab.com/job-families/people-ops/people-operations/) currently in the assignment rotation will assign the migration to an Associate in the People Exp/Ops Tracker.
+The [People Connect Team member](https://about.gitlab.com/job-families/people-ops/people-connect/) currently in the assignment rotation will assign the migration for support.

 The [Career Mobility Issue](https://gitlab.com/gitlab-com/people-group/people-operations/employment-templates/-/blob/master/.gitlab/issue_templates/career_mobility.md) will then be **created by the People Connect Team member** assigned by using the [automated Slack command](/handbook/people-group/engineering/employment-issues/#career-mobility-issues) three days prior to the effective date to allow for the managers to start preparing for the team members transition.